rafaelmsoares/rafaelmsoares.github.io/virt/kvm-mmu.md

 #### Summary

-Figure below summarizes the main steps examined is this section:
+The figure below summarizes the main steps examined is this section:
 ![](./ept_construction.svg)

 //TODO: release the reference to the struct page - kvm_release_pfn_clean